samcat437/Milestone-2/README.md

 ## Automated Tests

 Automated Tests can be found in game1.test.js within the static, js and test folders.
 I opted to test three important functions of the game, rather than all of them, as per the project requirements.
-I wrote the code first and the test cases after, as was recommended to me by mentor, who believes that this is the right way to learn at my stage of development.
+I wrote the code first and the test cases after, as was recommended to me by my mentor, who believes that this is the right way to learn at my stage of development.
 Within a professional environment, a test driven development (TDD) approach would be preferable or required.
-View the test coverage [here](https://github.com/samcat437/Milestone-2/blob/main/docs/Code-Validation/jest-coverage.png).

 I tested that DOM elements were appearing and disappearing as appropriate for my first three functions - startGame, readyQuestion, and newQuestion.
 I tested this with Jest and by using their [documentation](https://jestjs.io/docs/getting-started).
+View my test coverage [here](https://github.com/samcat437/Milestone-2/blob/main/docs/Code-Validation/jest-coverage.png).

-During the writing of my test cases, I was struggling with my global let variable n, especially during writing test cases. n is the variable representing the index for the questions array which changes the questions as they populate the page and the user clicks the next question button.
-I was writing the test case on line 122 of game1.test.js which tests that when the last question is reached, the next button will disappear and the submit button will appear.
-The test was not passing with n being incremented on line 152 of game1.js.
+I struggled with my global let variable "n" while writing test cases. "n" is the variable representing the index for the questions array which changes the questions as they populate the page and the user clicks the next question button.
+I wrote the test case on line 122 of game1.test.js which tests that once the last question is reached, the next button will disappear and the submit button will appear.
+The test was not passing with "n" being incremented on line 152 of game1.js.
 I moved it to the selectAnswer function, but then this caused another test to fail.
-Moving n++ to the end of the newQuestion block as well as rewriting the code so that when the second to last question was reached does the code execute solved these issues.
+Moving "n++" to the end of the newQuestion block as well as rewriting the code so that when the second to last question was reached does the code execute solved these issues.
+Later on I rewrote this again to account for the last question being reached, not the second to last.
+The test continues to pass and I believe it is fine to include as a test case as it shows the development process.

+## Manual Testing

 Manual tests were conducted throughout the development process in order to understand how the DOM was being manipulated.
 Chrome Dev tools were utilised for the use of the console as well to verify the site's responsiveness and visual presentation.

-## Manual Testing

-The webpage was tested regularly through development via Chrome developer tools.
 The Github Pages link was tested on several devices including iPhone XR, iPad 2nd Gen, iPad Air 2, HP Envy Laptop, and Macbook Pro.
+Colleagues at my work also tested it on their various devices and sent me screenshots of issues.
+Some had Huawei and Android devices.
 I tested it on Chrome, Edge, Safari and Firefox.

 ### Test Cases based on User Stories